ericbrauer/1000WBlender/README.md

   could be played with.
 - Input and Send on right side of pedal, Out and Return on left side.
 - Tight Squeeze in the Enclosure!

+## More Notes

+- FB only really engages when blend is at 100%.
+It would be really nice if it was independent.
+So FB at 100% is crazy, but we can cut it with Blend.
+- Dedicated Volume for FB?